 The Company paid legal fees during the periods presented to a law firm where one of the directors was a partner.

-The Company paid rent during the periods presented to a company where one of the directors was an owner.
+During the year ended 2020, the Company paid rent during the periods presented to a company where one of the directors was an owner.